How does this medication work? What will it do for me?

 Liver problems: Decreased liver function or liver disease can cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 This medication can also cause liver problems.
 Some people experience increases in liver function tests while taking posaconazole.
-These increases usually return to normal when posaconazole is stopped, and may return to normal without stopping treatment.
+These increases usually return to normal when posaconazole is stopped and may return to normal without stopping treatment.
 Some people may experience symptoms of more severe liver problems (nausea, vomiting, abdominal pain, fatigue, yellowing of the skin or eyes, light coloured stools) while taking this medication.
 If you experience any of these symptoms, contact your doctor immediately.
 Your doctor will monitor your liver function while you are taking posaconazole.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
-Women who may become pregnant should use adequate contraception while taking this medication.
+People who may become pregnant should use adequate contraception while taking this medication.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if posaconazole passes into breast milk.
-If you are breast-feeding and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under 13 years of age.
 The safety and effectiveness of the IV form of posaconazole has not been determined for people under 18 years of age.